rubenjoy/presentations/contents/spring-mvc/index.md

 ```

 - In test-driven development, we write broken test first.
 Then we do the coding that pass the test.
+- Every class for testing purposes is in test folder.
 - Run the test: `mvn test`.
 - For this training, please use JUnit 4.12.